 You'll also need to baste your quilt top with batting and backing fabric.
 If you're needing tips on basting, check out the Basting Basics Workshop to learn more about the basting process.

-I love using flower pins and Pinmoors for basting because they're easy and fast to insert and also easy to remove while quilting.
+I love using flower pins and Pinmoors for basting (unfortunately no longer available) because they're easy and fast to insert and also easy to remove while quilting.

 Remember, you can find all of the piecing and cutting instructions in the book Explore Walking Foot Quilting with Leah Day.